Shanssea/pgvector_demo/README.md

 # Exploring pgvector as a Vector Database
-This demo is using Docker to containerize PostgreSQL with pgvector extension.
+This demo use Docker to containerize PostgreSQL with pgvector extension.
 This demo is created to document my exploration of PgVector.
 I'm open to any suggestion and correction.

 ## Installation
 You can install PostgreSQL in any way.
 You can find the complete official guide [here](https://github.com/pgvector/pgvector).
 I use Docker container to deploy containerized PostgreSQL locally.
 If you want to follow this installation guide for pgvector, make sure you already have Docker installed on your device.
-1. We can install PostgreSQL easily by pulling PostgreSQL image.
+1. We can install PostgreSQL easily by pulling the PostgreSQL image.
 You can use any version for the PostgreSQl.
 I use version 16.
     ```
     docker pull pgvector/pgvector:pg16
     ```